-After grouping the product-by-product flows, we could then start identifying the volume, takt, and capacity required for each flow.
-Sometimes this meant products A, C and X would be grouped together, even though traditionally they were considered unrelated and ultimately look nothing alike.
-This created smaller individualized value streams within the overall organization – some with 300 products, others with 50, and still others with just one or two.
+After grouping the products by workflow, we could start identifying the volume, takt time, and capacity required for each flow.
+Sometimes this meant grouping products A, C, and X together, even though they look nothing alike, and we traditionally considered them to be unrelated to each other.
+Grouping products by flow created smaller individualized value streams within the overall organizational value stream — some with 300 products, others with 50, and others with just one or two.

-This overall strategic-planning work allows you to determine where to start mapping, and what percentage of your business each flow represents.
-If you add current margins and variance reporting (if you have the data) of the combined value stream and detail by each smaller product family within the stream, you can start making some intelligent choices on which VSM will probably yield more significant wins for the organization.
+Then, more critically, you can leverage your map for strategic advantage by adding current margins and variance reporting (if you have the data) of the combined value stream and detail by each smaller product family within the stream.
+So, for example, you could start making intelligent choices on which VSM will probably yield more significant wins for the organization.

 We added that data, which caused us to focus on one combined value stream representing several hundred products.
 As a result, we reduced the average changeover time within the critical value stream from 10 hours to 30 minutes.
 While that’s not a single-minute changeover, it reduced wasted time between orders by 95%.
 And that reduction meant the difference between losing money and making a decent profit on the entire range of products.

 We started seeing significant growth once we had defined and improved value streams representing 50% of our revenue using this strategy.
 We targeted one year for this initial part of the transformation after figuring out how many “events” we would need to get these changes done and get a large percentage of our staff involved in the cultural change.
 And things only got better from there.
 Once we improved value streams representing 80% of our revenue, the sky was the limit.

 I challenge you to put aside some time to intentionally consider your organization’s value streams — or your product families if you don’t group products by value stream — and map your process flows.
 You might find hidden opportunities within your current assumptions, or you’ll find a starting point for transforming your LVHM business.